-How to Prevent a cooking fire
+How to prevent a cooking fire

 One of the best ways to reduce the risk of fire is to prevent them from occurring in the first place.
-For example you should keep your appliances properly cleaned and in the best state of repair as this will reduce the risk of hazards.
+For example, you should keep your appliances properly cleaned and in the best state of repair as this will reduce the risk of hazards.
 You should also unplug appliances that aren’t being used as they could potentially draw energy and cause them to overheat.
 It is also important to use them properly (for example not putting metal in the microwave.
 It sounds obvious but even a tiny bit of metal packaging not properly removed could cause damage.)

 It is also important to have a smoke detector that is fitted near as opposed to in the kitchen.
-This prevents the detector picking up someone grilling a burger or steaming some vegetables and means you are more likely to be alerted by an actual fire.
+This prevents the detector from picking up someone grilling a burger or steaming some vegetables and means you are more likely to be alerted by an actual fire.